BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Heroic Resolve

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Gift of Foresight** `ACTIVE` - Every time a friendly Arnor model suffers a Wound within 6" and Line of Sight of Malbeth, roll a D6.
+- **Gift of Foresight** `ACTIVE`

+Every time a friendly Arnor model suffers a Wound within 6" and Line of Sight of Malbeth, roll a D6.
 On a 5+, the Wound is prevented.
 If failed, Hero models may still use Fate points as normal.

-- **Foresight of the Eldar** `ACTIVE` - At the start of the game, before either side deploys, roll a D6 and make a note of the result - this is the number of Foresight Points that Malbeth has for the battle.
+- **Foresight of the Eldar** `ACTIVE`

+At the start of the game, before either side deploys, roll a D6 and make a note of the result - this is the number of Foresight Points that Malbeth has for the battle.
 During the roll for Priority, so long as he is alive and on the battlefield, Malbeth can spend these Foresight Points to increase the roll on his controlling player's roll for Priority.
 For each Foresight Point spent, increase the dice roll by 1, to a maximum of 6.

 </div>